 - Account review after six on-time payments for a credit limit increase

-- No foreign transaction fee, penalty APR or balance transfer fee
+- No foreign transaction fee, penalty APR or returned payment fee

 - $39 annual fee

-Who should apply: If you have a fair credit score, this card will give you solid rewards and help you improve your credit.
-Young adults who don’t have time to manage rotating categories, like students or people just starting out in corporate America, may also like this flat-rate card.
+Who should apply: If you have a fair credit score, you’ll likely enjoy this card’s simplicity.
+Young adults who don’t have time to manage rotating categories, like students or people starting their first job, may also like this flat-rate card.

 Who should skip: Cardholders who want more substantial rewards should skip this one.